-In summary, a person has a prohibited shareholding interest if any of the following applies:

-• They control or own 10% or more of the shares in the company (the "10% limit").
+In summary, a person has a prohibited shareholding interest if they control or own 10% or more of the shares in the company (the "10% limit").

 As with voting rights, the purpose of this prohibited shareholding provision is to reflect the community-based nature of the company.